pauly/lightwaverf/README.md

 This code unofficial an unaffiliated with http://www.lightwaverf.com, please let me know how you get on http://www.clarkeology.com/wiki/lightwaverf

-You need a yml config file in your home directory, to build one type
+You need a yml config file in your home directory, to build one, if you have already uploaded your data to the LightwaveRF server, download this data by typing

+    lightwaverf update 'email@example.com' '1234'

+Otherwise, manually specify rooms and devices by typing

     lightwaverf configure

-and that will create something like
+and that will create something like the following.
+NB: the host element is optional.
+By leaving it out, UDP commands will be broadcast across the local network (as per the iPhone app), rather than sent directly to the WiFi Link.

     host:
       192.168.1.64